psychopy/workshops/3hrs/source/11basicBuilder.rst

 You can see that the Routine has a time view, like a track editor for movie/audio editing software, so Components can be controlled independently in time.
 Maybe a fixation point would stay on for your entire trial but the stimulus would just appear for a short period.

-In the stroop demo the stimulus and keyboard both start at 0.5s after the beginning of the Routine.
-They both last an infinite duration (the time bar extends beyond the screen).
+In the Stroop demo the stimulus and keyboard both start at 0.5 s after the beginning of the Routine.
+They both last an indefinite duration (the time bar extends beyond the screen).

 Components
 ~~~~~~~~~~~~~~~~~~